joyprokash/club-alpha-booking-system/replit.md

 - **Import/Export Schedules**: Supports CSV import and export of weekly schedules.
 Format: `id,hostess,monday,tuesday,wednesday,thursday,friday,saturday,sunday` with time ranges like "10:00-18:00".
 Idempotent upserts by (hostessId, weekday) with row-by-row error capture.
 - **Role-Based Access Control**: Defines distinct permissions for ADMIN, RECEPTION, STAFF, and CLIENT roles, including specific dashboard views and functionalities.
 - **Password Reset**: Admins can reset any user's password, requiring 8+ characters and bcrypt hashing, with all actions logged.
-- **Photo Upload**: STAFF users can securely upload profile photos for their linked hostess via a dedicated endpoint that verifies ownership.
+- **Photo Upload & Approval**: STAFF users can upload profile photos for their linked hostess via a secure endpoint.
+Uploads are stored with PENDING status in the `photoUploads` table.
+ADMIN users review pending uploads at `/admin/photo-approvals` and can approve or reject them.
+When approved, the photo is applied to the hostess profile and status changes to APPROVED.
+The system enforces ownership verification to ensure staff can only upload for their own linked hostess.
 - **Analytics Dashboard**: Provides revenue metrics, booking trends, and cancellation rates with `recharts` visualization.

 ## External Dependencies